BAkinmarin/the-cleaning-hack/README.md

 ![Contact Page](assets/features/tch-contact-us-page.png)

 - The contact section includes a form requesting prospects to provide their Full Name, Email Address and to select a County from the drop-down.
-Prospects are also asked if they have any pet and if there are any parking restrictions on their road.
+Prospects are also asked to indicate using 'Yes' or 'No' if they have pets and, if there are any parking restrictions on their road.

-- This page also includes a message box encouraging prospects to enter a brief description of their property i.e. number of bathrooms, bedrooms, etc. The prospect given the option to 'Send Message' or 'Clear Form'.
+- There is a message box that encourages prospects to provide a brief description of their property, including details such as the number of bathrooms, bedrooms, and other living areas.
+There is also a 'Clear Form' option available to the prospect.

 ### Footer